10 Tips for Providing Great Customer Service (2022)

 10. Use AI to automate tasks

-From chatbots to call centers, AI can help automate simple and common customer service issues and requests, such as updating account information or canceling services.
+From chatbots to call center scripts, AI can help automate simple and common customer service issues and requests, such as updating account information or canceling services.

 AI also helps provide 24/7 and real-time customer support, reduces the number of support tickets issued, and frees up the time for customer service representatives to handle more complex issues.
 According to Salesforce, “64% of agents with AI chatbots are able to spend most of their time solving complex problems, versus 50% of agents without AI chatbots.”